imthefounder/dao-governance-platform/README.md

 This is a repository for the smart contracts of the DAO community.
 The smart contracts are written in Solidity and tested using the Foundry testing framework.

-# What is this
+## Smart Contracts introduction

-This is a repository for the smart contracts of the DAO community governance, which is the base tool for the community.
+This is a repository for the smart contracts of the DAO community governance, which is some basic tools for the community.
 There are separated tools for the community governance.
-I will explain them here based on the smart contracts.
+It will be explained here based on the smart contracts.

+All the contracts are sitting in the `src/` folder.
+These are the core contracts of the protocol.

 This repository consists of the following smart contracts:

 - AmbassadorNft.sol
   - The smart contract for the NFT that represents the membership of the community.
+  - This smart contract is independent from the other smart contracts.
+  - The contract is based on the ERC1155 contract of the OpenZeppelin.
 - ERC20UpgradeableTokenV1.sol
   - The smart contract for the ERC20 token that is used to represent the utility token of the community.
-  - Its use case is to exchange for the governance token of the community.
+  - Its use case is to be exchanged for the governance token of the community.
-  - Other use cases are remained to be defined by the community.
+  - Other use cases are possible and it is remained to be defined by the community.
+  - The contract is based on the ERC20Upgradeable contract of the OpenZeppelin.
 - GovToken.sol
   - The smart contract functioning as the governance token of the community.
-  - The token is used to represent the voting power of the member.
+  - The token is used to represent the voting power of the holder.
+  - The contract is based on the ERC20 contract of the OpenZeppelin.
 - VotingPowerExchange.sol
   - The smart contract for the voting power exchange of the community.
-  - The contract is used to exchange governance token for utility token.
+  - The contract is used to get the governance token by burning the utility token the user holds.
+  - This contract is created from scratch.
 - MyGovernor.sol
   - The smart contract for the DAO governance of the community.
   - The contract is used to manage the proposal of the community in a more decentralized manner.
+  - The contract is based on the Governor contract of the OpenZeppelin.
 - Timelock.sol
   - The smart contract for the timelock of the community.
   - This contract will become the owner of the MyGovernor contract.

-# Access Roles
+## Access Roles

 - DEFAULT_ADMIN_ROLE: The default admin role is the owner of the contract.
   - This is the highest authority role in the contract.